hl5ky/dvsmu/README.md

 > **Notice:** This program is written in Korean only.
 > English or other language versions are not planned.
 Please don't ask.

 You can still try it — it’s very intuitive, and I added some English to the menu.
 That said, I can't guarantee it.
-GL.
+GL, de HL5KY.
 <br>

 > After installation, open terminal mode and type "/usr/local/dvs/dvsmu" to execute.